java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 MethodHandle increment = lookup.findStatic(Example.class, "increment", MethodType.methodType(int.class, int.class));
 ```

-and use them to get a new method handle having filtered arguments:
+and use them to get a new method handle having filtered the arguments:

 ```java
 // applies filter 'increment' to argument at index 0, 'negate' to the last argument,